P7-33/ICOSWAP.COM/README.md

 Retrieves data on all transactions for a given contract and round

 GET
-​/oracle​/{oracle_address}​/feeds
+​/Swapbrowser/{Swapbrowser_address}​/feeds
-Returns what feeds(contracts) this oracle has serviced and the oracles performance on them
+Returns what feeds(contracts) this Swapbrowser has serviced and the Swapbrowser performance on them

 GET
-​/oracle​/{oracle_add
+​/Swapbrowser/{Swapbrowser_add